Stephane-Parent/TaskManager/README.md

 - Prettier
 - Eslint (front-end)
 - Separated deps in package.json (devs vs prod)
-- Choose CSS module, instead of CCS-in-JS or commin CSS.
+- Choose CSS module, instead of CCS-in-JS or common CSS.
+- Node.js
+- React
+- GraphQL

 ### Notes
 Took some time to learn GraphQL and implement it.
 Bare with me, I have no industry experience in back-end convention.